 How Bankruptcy Exemptions Affect Chapter 13 and Chapter 11 Cases

-Chapter 11 cases are known as reorganization cases.
-Instead of the debtor giving up property, the debtor is allowed to keep the property, continue operating a business (most Chapter 11 debtors are businesses, although some individuals file also, especially if they have a lot of debt or a lot of assets), while it negotiates new terms on its debt.
+Chapter 11 cases are reorganization cases.
+Instead of giving up your property, you're allowed to keep the property, continue operating a business (most Chapter 11 debtors are businesses, although some individuals file also, especially if they have a lot of debt or a lot of assets), while you negotiate new terms on your debt.

 Chapter 13 cases are also reorganization cases.
-In a Chapter 13 case, the debtor (always an individual, never a corporation) also holds onto his property and instead uses future income to make payments over a period of three to five years.
+In a Chapter 13 case, you (always an individual, never a corporation) also hold onto your property and instead you'll use future income to make payments over a period of three to five years.
 Those payments are used to pay down or pay off debt.

 These future payments take the place of the surrender of assets that might happen in a Chapter 7 straight bankruptcy case.
 In fact, some debtors will choose to file a Chapter 13 case, even though they might qualify for a Chapter 7 straight bankruptcy, just so that they can protect assets they own that they might otherwise have to turn over to a Chapter 7 trustee to sell.
 Many times these assets will include property that the debtor believes will someday increase in value, like shares of a corporation or real estate.
 Instead of giving it up to a Chapter 7 trustee and eventually to the creditors, the debtor will choose to make payments over three to five years to pay down the debt.